 I believe that we must thrive in order to unleash the creativity (head), compassion (heart) and courage (gut) required to work together to navigate the complex challenges of our times.

-Here is my current expanded working definition of Connected Leadership, that builds on the work of Harold Jarche.
+I want to share my current thinking around the concept of Connected Leadership.
+This thinking continues to evolve and builds on the work of Harold Jarche.

 Connected Leaders are grounded in a strong connection to themselves, others and the “bigger picture”.